 The words translator and interpreter are sometimes used interchangeably, but they don’t mean the same thing.
 We won’t make you wait for the straightforward explanation: interpreters work with spoken or signed words, while translators work with written words.

 These may sound like practically the same thing, but interpreting and translating require different sets of skills.
 Let’s dive into the types of interpreters and translators, and what makes their work unique.

 An interpreter’s job often requires moving information from one language to another as quickly as possible.
 They’re needed whenever there’s a meeting between people who speak different languages.
 If you live in a mostly monolingual place, it is easy to overlook the importance of having interpreters everywhere from doctors’ offices to the United Nations.

-There is no official breakdown of the types of interpreters there are, but here are some of the biggest categories of interpreting, using the way that they convey information.
+There is no official breakdown interpretation types, but here are some of the most commonly used kinds of interpreting.

-- Simultaneous Interpreting — this is when interpreters start translating someone’s speech while they’re speaking.
-This is common, but it only works in small group settings, because otherwise the overlapping can be confusing.
+Simultaneous Interpreting — this is when interpreters start translating someone’s speech while they’re speaking.
+This is common, but without the use of extra technology (like with over-the-phone interpreting, discussed below), it only works in small group settings, because otherwise the overlapping can be confusing.
 Almost all sign language interpreting is simultaneous, because signed languages and spoken languages don’t conflict.

 In addition to using different methods, interpreters also differ by what exactly they’re interpreting.
 There are really countless ways that interpreters are used, but here are a few of the most common.

 - Travel Interpreters — for any number of reasons, some people use interpreters when they travel around the world.
 Journalists, ambassadors and at times even wealthy tourists use travel interpreters to help them communicate more easily with others.